 Results

 The segmentation results for a selection of representative test cases are shown in Figure 3.
 Each row in the figure is a different test case, while each column represents a different method of fiber segmentation.
 Column 1 shows the original images with no overlaid segmentations.
 Columns 2 through 6 show the original image with overlays of the manual, gaussian filter, SPIRAL-TVX filter, tubeness filter, and curvelet filter segmentations respectively, where FIRE was performed following each of the filter preprocessing steps.
 Although we had 3 observers manually segment each of the test cases, the manual segmentations shown in column 2 represent the segmentations of a single observer.
 Each tile in figure 3 is a 128 by 128 pixel crop of a larger image.
 The test cases in rows A and B were taken with a backward SHG microscope, and are images of five micron thick sections of Invasive Ductal Carcinoma.
 The test case in row C was taken with a backward SHG microscope and is an image of a resected mouse mammary tumor.
 The test cases in rows D and E were taken with a forward SHG microscope and are images of five micron this sections of Ductal Carcinoma In-Situ.
 Even though the images in row A and B have a fairly low signal to noise ratio, their results from each of the four algorithms are comparably similar.
 For example, in the lower left corner of test case A, we can see that all methods at least partially segmented the long curved fiber indicated by the arrow.
 However, if we look at the area in case C indicated by the arrow, where 3 fibers run in parallel producing a relative plateau in signal level, we see that the Gaussian and SPIRAL-TVX filters lose the ability to find fiber centers and begin to produce false star patterns.
 The tubeness and curvelet filters do not perform perfectly in this situation, however, they are able to identify at least one of the three fibers in the bundle.
 This problem is more obvious in test case D, where many densely packed fibers are running in parallel to each other.
 In this case, Gaussian and SPIRAL-TVX filters create false star patterns while the tubeness and curvelet filters are able to successfully identify many of the fiber centers.
-In case E, we see that the fiber indicated by the arrow is most accurately extracted after curvelet filteing compared to all other methods.
+In case E, we see that the fiber indicated by the arrow is most accurately extracted after curvelet filtering compared to all other methods.
 This is one example of many where the fibers extracted after curvelet filtering most closely match the manual segmentation.

 Figure 3.
 Five different test cases (A-E), showing different processing methods in each column.
 The original image (column 1) is shown overlayed with a manual segmentation (column 2), Gaussian filter (column 3), SprialTVX (column 4), tubeness (column 5), and curvelet filter (column 6).